logo

 How does the program work?

-The Android and iOS Apple edition for tablet/smartphones is designed for individual use anywhere.
+All the software is an interactive program.
+The Internet Tutorials (there are 3, select the one that matches the device) guides a novice elder step-by-step on to email and the Internet with instructions on every screen.
+This is designed for elders who have never used a computer or are timid about fully exploring the Internet and email.
 It teaches how to use the device and all its basics with hands (and fingers)-on approach.
 It guides a novice through obtaining and using email — first by seeing what it is all about, step by step; and then by actually using it while learning what to do.
 Because of the nature of email, this is best done with a volunteer (or staff) coach.
 The tablet editions also train users to search and to use all the other communications tools such as texting and video-chatting, as well as use of apps.
+After learning the basics of the Internet, learners may move on to our other tutorials to expand their knowledge.

 How much does it cost?